 Section 12.
-Non-standard schedules of work may be established by mutual agreement at the University level.
+Non-standard schedules of work and associated non-standard pay options may be established by mutual understanding at the University level and at the state level.
 If discussion of a proposed plan is not resolved in a manner satisfactory to both parties at the University level, a meet and discuss meeting will be scheduled upon request with representatives of the Union, representatives of the Office of the Chancellor, and representatives of the University within 30 days and a decision will be reached within 90 days.
-Implementation and continuation of non-standard schedules will be by mutual agreement, provided that either party may cancel a non-standard work schedule agreement by advising the other party in writing 30 days in advance of the intended termination date.
+Implementation and continuation of non-standard schedules and associated non-standard pay options will be by mutual agreement, provided that either party may cancel a non-standard work schedule understanding by advising the other party in writing 30 days in advance of the intended termination date.